 A History of Violence (2005)

-Richie Cusack: Jesus, Joey.
+Richie Cusack: [Joey holds a gun to Richie's head] Jesus, Joey.

-Carl Fogaty: [smiles] Yeah, Joey... you should have.
+Carl Fogarty: [smiles] Yeah, Joey.
+You should have.

 Edie Stall: My husband does not know you.
 He wouldn't know you, somebody like you.